-Iceland's banking system has been subject to restructuring and is relatively small given the small size of the Icelandic economy, which is expected to result in limited opportunities for growth in the near term
+Iceland's banking system has been subject to restructuring and is relatively small given the small size of the Icelandic economy, which could limit opportunities for growth in the near term

 Early in October 2008, the Icelandic banking system faced a serious banking crisis, as a consequence of which Kaupthing, Glitnir and Landsbanki were placed first into restructuring and later into winding up proceedings.
 As part of the restructuring of the banking sector, the Icelandic Financial Supervisory Authority (the FME) transferred certain of their assets and liabilities, including their domestic deposits, into three newly established banks, Íslandsbanki hf. (Íslandsbanki), Landsbankinn hf.
-(Landsbankinn) and the Bank, respectively, which hold a combined market share of 58 per cent. of loans to households, 79 per cent. of loans to corporates and 98 per cent. of deposits from customers as of 31 December 2016.
+(Landsbankinn) and the Bank, respectively, which held a combined market share of 58 per cent. of loans to households, 79 per cent. of loans to corporates and 98 per cent. of deposits from customers as of 31 December 2016 (source: Ministry of Finance and Economic Affairs, Arion Bank, Landsbankinn and Íslandsbanki annual reports).
 The small size of the Icelandic economy and the ongoing restructuring of the Icelandic banking sector have affected and continue to affect the Icelandic banks.